 Inter-thread communication in Java refers to the mechanism by which two or more threads can communicate and coordinate with each other.
 There are several ways to achieve inter-thread communication in Java, including:

-method can be called on a thread object, causing the calling thread to wait until the specified thread has completed. - synchronized blocks: The
+2. join(): The join() method is used to wait for a thread to finish before proceeding with the next operation.
+The join() method can be called on a thread object, causing the calling thread to wait until the specified thread has completed.

-keyword can be used to create a synchronized block of code that can be executed by only one thread at a time.
-Synchronized blocks are used to enforce mutual exclusion, which means that only one thread can access the shared resource at a time. - BlockingQueue: A
+3. synchronized blocks: The synchronized keyword can be used to create a synchronized block of code that can be executed by only one thread at a time.
+Synchronized blocks are used to enforce mutual exclusion, which means that only one thread can access the shared resource at a time.

-is a type of queue that blocks the producer thread if the queue is full and blocks the consumer thread if the queue is empty.
-This type of queue is useful for inter-thread communication because it allows the producer and consumer threads to communicate without the need for additional synchronization mechanisms. - Semaphore: A
+4. BlockingQueue: A BlockingQueue is a type of queue that blocks the producer thread if the queue is full and blocks the consumer thread if the queue is empty.
+This type of queue is useful for inter-thread communication because it allows the producer and consumer threads to communicate without the need for additional synchronization mechanisms.